How Puerto Rico’s Act 60 Tax Incentives Can Benefit You

 Act 60 ensures that this grant will remain a binding contract between you and the Puerto Rican government for at least 15 years.
 Your benefits should not be affected even if there are amendments to the legislation during the term of this agreement.

-In addition, every year you must make a donation worth $10,000 split evenly between two qualifying nonprofit organizations in Puerto Rico.
+In addition, every year you must make a donation of $10,000 split evenly between two qualifying nonprofit organizations in Puerto Rico.
 Neither you nor your relatives can control these nonprofit entities.

-That comes out to around $16,200 in fees and charitable contributions during your first year.
+This comes out to $5,110 in application fees and an ongoing $15,005 in annual report filing fees and charitable contributions.
 Additional small fees may apply.
-It’s worth noting that between previous fee increases as well as rising inflation, this figure could easily rise at some point during the next few years.
+It’s worth noting that between previous fee increases as well as rising inflation, these figures could easily rise at some point during the next few years.

 What Ownership of a Puerto Rico C Corporation Means